absoluteAquarian/MonoSound/README.md

 //   Resonance: 5
 //     - how strong the pass effect is int lowPass = FilterLoader.RegisterBiquadResonantFilter(SoundFilterType.LowPass, strength: 1f, frequencyCap: 1000, resonance: 5);
 // GetFilteredEffect() can use either a relative path or an absolute path.
-The file provided must either be a .wav file, a compiled .xnb file or an .ogg file.
+Files not supported will throw an exception.
 SoundEffect lowPassEffect = EffectLoader.GetFilteredEffect("mysound.wav", lowPass);
 lowPassEffect.Play();
 ```